AMTA Student Advisory Board

 Students who intend to compete in the 2023-2024 mock trial season and have previously competed in at least one AMTA-hosted regional are invited to apply.

 A subset of students who submit written applications will be selected to advance and will move on to a panel interview.
 Once panel interviews are complete, students who best demonstrate a commitment to the Student Advisory Board’s mission will be selected for a one-year appointment.

 Students will be selected for an appointment to the Student Advisory Board based on an application and interview.
 AMTA believes in championing diversity – we will take care to ensure the selected students are diverse in their race, gender, sexual orientation, age, and other personal characteristics consistent with AMTA’s commitment to diversity.

 Students will be considered from every geographic region, and will include both student-run and coach-run programs, programs with varying degrees of institutional financial support, programs that are new to AMTA, and programs that have shown varied levels of competitiveness within AMTA.
 Students from any underrepresented group or program type are encouraged to apply.

 How to Apply

-The application for the 2022-2023 competition season is now available here.
+The application for the 2023-2024 competition season will be released here when ready.